zikula/core/src/docs/Core-2.0/Hooks/filters.md

 Filters
 =======

+NOTICE: This is a Core-1.x-era document that is still basically correct, but has some errors.
+It will be updated as soon as possible.

 A filter is simply a something that alters data in some way.
 A filter might be used to sanitize HTML content, format text in some way, or otherwise transform content.